Netherlands–Poland relations: Early history

-Two countries have a long-standing relationship dated back from the Middle Ages.
-Their strong tie began at 16th century when Dutch Mennonites began to settle in Poland in the mid-1500s to flee from persecutions across Europe.
-They settled mainly in the Vistula delta, and later also in Masovia and in the Berdyczów county in Volhynia.
+The strong tie began in the 16th century when Dutch Mennonites began to settle in Poland to flee from persecutions across Europe.
+They settled mainly in the Vistula delta, and later also in Masovia and in Michalin in the Berdyczów county.
 Many of Mennonites' technique, cultures, contributions are still remaining in Poland today as an example of historical tolerance of the Polish–Lithuanian Commonwealth.